 Moving overseas can be a great opportunity to pare down your belongings.
 Because transporting your things thousands of miles is expensive for the military, there are strict weight limits.
 Overseas housing is probably smaller than your current home and you won't have space to store the things you now have.
 The following information will help you get your belongings ready to move:

 Electricity flows through your home almost like water through a pipe.
 Your appliances are built for the supply they receive in the United States.
 Too much will overwhelm your appliances, just as too much force in a hose might make it split.
-You wouldn’t want to attach your sprinkler to a fire hydrant and you wouldn’t want to attach your American clock radio to a German outlet.
+You wouldn't want to attach your sprinkler to a fire hydrant and you wouldn't want to attach your American clock radio to an overseas outlet.

 - Japan - Japan's electric system uses 110 V and is either 50 or 60Hz.
 You won't need a converter or transformer in Japan, but your appliances won't have the power they had at home.
 You may need to convert your plugs to the Japanese plug.
 Though they look the same at first glance, the Japanese outlet doesn't have room for a large prong and a smaller prong the way an outlet does in the United States.

 - Electric vs. electronic - Electric devices, like a fan or a hand mixer, can be used with a converter.
 Electronic devices, such as computers and televisions, require a transformer.
 Converters only cut out the extremes of the AC flowing into your device, while transformers actually modify the amplitude of the electricity's sine wave.
 In other words, the more complicated the device, the more likely it will need a transformer's complex electric modifications to operate.

 Understanding what you need for your appliances electronics overseas can be confusing.
 Before you make any big purchases for your overseas move, you may want to do the following: